glitchgod/feedrss/README.md

 - Custom words that a standard English keyboard allows.

-- 12 Premade filter rules such as publish date, xxx terms, Chinese characters, and more detailed in wiki.
+- 13 Premade filter rules such as publish date, xxx terms, Chinese characters, Japanese characters, and more detailed in wiki.

 - Allows custom download location